sahreen-haider/Covid_detection_model/README.md

 Use your own weights and architecture file using saved model file formats suppported or "h5py" and "json"

-## The below is a CT-Scan sample of an person with covid.
+## The below is a CT-Scan sample of a person with covid.
 ![Anota0](https://github.com/sahreen-haider/Covid_detection_model/assets/81517526/ffc52414-cffa-447b-885d-90eb64c8271d)

 ## The below is a CT-Scan sample of a healthy person.